GLEP 68: Package and category metadata

 Therefore, the motivation for this GLEP is to provide unified, clear and complete specification for both category-wide and package-wide metadata.xml files.
 It is meant to combine previous GLEPs, relevant discussions and implementation in order to provide the specification that is closest to the originally intended meaning while preserving best compatibility with existing tools and data.

 This specification provides two kinds of metadata files: category metadata files and package metadata files.
-Both kinds of files use XML file format with structure defined in this GLEP.
-The XML structure does not use a namespace and must not contain any elements outside the scope of this specification.
+Both kinds of files use the XML 1.0 file format .
+They must not use external markup declarations, as defined in the XML specification.
+While they may reference or include a DTD, the parser must not fetch or process it.

 Category metadata files are named metadata.xml and located inside category directories in an ebuild repository.
 Their structure is described in Category metadata section.